zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 The main benefit of hybrid-model LORA training is outsourcing the computation of the linear layers.
 In LLMs these layers have considerable size and performing inference and gradient computations for them requires significant hardware.
-Using Concrete ML, these computations can be securely outsourced.
+Using Concrete ML, these computations can be securely outsourced, eliminating the memory bottleneck that previously constrained such operations.

 ## Usage